glasnt/talks/2019_10_PyGotham.podium/slides.md

 you'll often seen these abbreviated as Paas or IaaS, because words are getting long and we're busy technologists.

 And yes, this is non-exhaustive.
 Within the scope of deploying a django application, these are the two major options.
+---

+class: title
+# Other options:
+## ~~Functions as a Service~~
+## ~~Custom hardware~~

+???
-You could go as detailed as running your app on a server you have in your own home or business ("on-prem"), or trying to squeeze django into a function as a service, but these are the 20% of cases.
+You could go as detailed as running your app on a server you have in your own home or business ("on-prem") (that make your own everything scenario I mentioned earlier)

+or trying to squeeze django into a function as a service,

+but these are the 20% of cases.
+The non-standard cases.

-I'm going to focus on the ones that are much more suited for django
+I'm going to focus on the ones that are much more suited for django, and more suited to our unopinionated django app

 ---
 <BR><BR>